Family Medicine Courses

 Healer’s Art Course (1st and 2nd Year)

 The Healer’s Art is an innovative discovery model course in values clarification and professionalism for first and second year medical students now offered annually at 60+ US medical schools as well as medical schools around the world.
-(To see a current list of schools offering the course, . )Designed in 1991 by , the course offers a safe learning environment for a personal in-depth exploration of the time-honored values of service, healing relationship, reverence for life and compassionate care.
+(To see a current list of schools offering the course, click here. )Designed in 1991 by Rachel Naomi Remen, MD, the course offers a safe learning environment for a personal in-depth exploration of the time-honored values of service, healing relationship, reverence for life and compassionate care.

-The Healer’s Art course at UNC is directed by Sue Slatkoff, MD.
-Students who would like to participate in the course may contact Jenny Jones at.
+The Healer’s Art course at UNC is co-directed by Sue Slatkoff, MD and Dana Igelsias, MD.
+Students who would like to participate in the course may contact Kayla Thompson at firstname.lastname@example.org.